simpkins/de1plus-mqtt/docs/settings.md

   `{topic_prefix}/state`, and wake/sleep commands will be listened for on the `{topic_prefix}/command` prefix.

-  The default topic prefix is `de1plus/<unique_id>`.
-The `unique_id` is chosen randomly the first time you use the plugin.
-This ID helps make sure that multiple DE1+ machines using the same MQTT broker do not use conflicting topic names.
+  If this setting is empty (which is the default the first time you run the plugin), a unique ID will be chosen and the prefix will be saved as `de1plus/<unique_id>`.
+This allows a unique ID to be assigned to each machine to prevent topic name conflicts if you have multiple DE1+ machines.

 * Use TLS